sorokinmedia/crud/README.md

 #### Columns
 Columns is an array of columns() you want to render into the table.
 Each column includes several fields:
- - id : number, uniq identificator, which is matched with record key;
+ - id : number, uniq identificator, which is matched with key in record;
  - title: string, text you want to render as a column name;
  - type: string, type of the data you send under the key;
  - order: object, inlides fields 'can' (setting order available or not) and 'orders' (an array of available orders ).